-The SMAP L2_SM_P team is in a unique position to assess the relative merits of alternative algorithms because data from two currently operating satellites, SMOS and Aquarius, can be used as surrogates for SMAP.
+The SMAP L2\SM\P team is in a unique position to assess the relative merits of alternative algorithms because data from two currently operating satellites, SMOS and Aquarius, can be used as surrogates for SMAP.
 SMOS is currently providing L-band brightness temperature as well as a retrieved soil moisture product (since November 2009) [43].
 Aquarius began providing brightness temperature data in August, 2011 (launched June 2011) [44] and has also released a soil moisture product [57].
 The brightness temperatures from each of these missions require reprocessing in order to simulate the constant 40° incidence angle observations that SMAP will provide.
+Unfortunately, the SAC-D/Aquarius mission failed in June, 2015, a few months after SMAP launched.

 Initially, the plan was to use the SMOS global gridded L1C browse brightness temperature product as a SMAP surrogate with minimal reprocessing.
 This SMOS product consists of swath-based dual/full polarization observations resampled to an Earth-fixed grid with a standard incidence angle of 42.5° at the nominal spatial resolution of SMAP.
-This product provides antenna reference brightness temperatures, but the required parameters for performing the rotation to true surface polarized T_B (including Faraday angle) are not available in the browse product.
+This product provides antenna reference brightness temperatures, but the required parameters for performing the rotation to true surface polarized TB (including Faraday angle) are not available in the browse product.
 Upon further consideration of the differences (e.g., grid, incidence angle, etc.) between the two missions and an evaluation of the radiometric quality of the browse product, it was decided that it would be necessary to reprocess the SMOS data using the standard L1C product.
 Only the unaliased FOV portions of the SMOS orbit are used in the processing.
 The procedures adopted will result in a higher quality brightness temperature data set at a constant incidence angle of 40° matched to the SMAP grid.
 Although this product will have a reduced swath width as a consequence of the reprocessing, the loss of some swath width is not critical to the algorithm performance assessment objectives of this analysis.

-The following files are acquired for each swath in order to conduct the subsequent analyses: SMOS L2 soil moisture DAP (Data Analysis Product), SMOS L2 soil moisture UDP (User Analysis Product), ECMWF forecast files, and SMOS tau vegetation parameter files for forest and non-forest areas (τ) .
-The first stage of SMOS analysis is generating the constant 40 degree incidence angle brightness temperature data from the SMOS L1C T_B product.
+The following files are acquired for each swath in order to conduct the subsequent analyses: SMOS L2 soil moisture DAP (Data Analysis Product), SMOS L2 soil moisture UDP (User Analysis Product), ECMWF forecast files, and SMOS tau vegetation parameter files for forest and non-forest areas ( $\tau$ ).
+The first stage of SMOS analysis is generating the constant 40 degree incidence angle brightness temperature data from the SMOS L1C $T_B$ product.
 This involves the following steps:

-- Removing the extended FOV portions of the SMOS orbit - Filtering to remove anomalous T_B observations and RFI check - Interpolation to fill in full/dual-pol T_B observations for each snapshot (needed for the next step) - Transforming from antenna to Earth reference frame (Computing X-Y to H-V T_B) - RFI check $(0 \le T_B \le 320, T{BH} \le T{BV})$ - For each grid point, brightness temperatures at all available incidence angles are used to develop a prediction equation for T_B as a function of angle, and values at 40 degrees are then predicted.
+- Removing the extended FOV portions of the SMOS orbit - Filtering to remove anomalous TB observations and RFI check - Interpolation to fill in full/dual-pol TB observations for each snapshot (needed for the next step) - Transforming from antenna to Earth reference frame (Computing X-Y to H-V TB) - RFI check $(0 < T_B < 320, T{BH} < T{BV})$ - For each grid point, brightness temperatures at all available incidence angles are used to develop a prediction equation for TB as a function of angle, and values at 40 degrees are then predicted.

 The next stage of analysis is the retrieval of soil moisture with alternative SMAP algorithms using the SMOS products in their original grid system.
 All ancillary data are derived from SMOS files.
 These retrievals will be compared to the SMOS soil moisture products, ground-based soil moisture, and possible model-based products.
-The first results of this effort were presented in section 4.6.1.